Troy Taylor (American football): Coaching career

+Sacramento State

 On December 17, 2018, Taylor accepted the head coaching position at Sacramento State after spending the previous two years as the offensive coordinator at Utah.

-On August 31, 2019, Taylor debuted in his first collegiate game as head coach, in which his team defeated Southern Oregon 77–19.
+On August 31, 2019, Taylor debuted in his first collegiate game as head coach, in which his team defeated Southern Oregon in a 77–19 game.

-On November 23, 2019, Taylor and his Hornets football team clinched the school's first-ever share of the Big Sky Conference title in a 27–17 victory over the UC Davis Aggies in the 2019 Causeway Classic game.
+On November 23, 2019, Taylor and his Hornets football team clinched the school's first-ever share of the Big Sky Conference title in a 27–17 victory over UC Davis in the 2019 Causeway Classic game.
 This was Sacramento State's first Big Sky Conference title since the team's induction into the Big Sky in 1996.

 On November 19, 2022, Taylor would lead the Hornets to their first undefeated regular season in school history after a 27–21 victory over UC Davis in the 2022 Causeway Classic along with their third Big Sky Conference title.

+Stanford

+On December 10, 2022, Taylor was hired to be the next head coach at Stanford, replacing long time coach David Shaw.
+He finished 3–9 in his first season including a loss to Sacramento State, his previous team.
+Stanford fired Taylor on March 25, 2025, following back to back 3–9 seasons, and an investigation into alleged bullying of members of the Stanford athletic department.